Veterans Employment Toolkit

 Interested in starting your own business?

 The US Small Business Administration (SBA) has an Office of Veterans Business Development* that provides Veterans counseling to start, grow, and succeed in their businesses.
 The site also provides information on how you can get help accessing capital, competing for federal contracts, and creating jobs.
 In addition, SBA also supports the National Guard and Reserve and their military families when a small business owner is called to serve.
-Some of their programs include (but are not limited to):
+Some of the programs funded by the SBA and run by the Institute for Veterans and Military Families* include (but are not limited to):